dpchavez/spring-2021-assignment-2/README.md

 ![Manhattan shadow](shadowmap.gif)

 #### Task 7
+Instead of considering a single shadow map sample, consider multiple shadow map values in a small radius around the sample position (*percentage closer filtering*).
+The result of these shadow tests should be averaged, getting a smoother line between light and shadow.

+#### Task 8
 Write a README.md file with a description of the program.
 The goal of this file is to 1) explain how to run the program, and 2) detail the main methods and functionalities that were implemented.
 You are encouraged to use images and diagrams (add them to the repository), make sure to reference them in the text itself.

 #### JSON format